Food and Farm Facts

 - Research products that are made in your state.
 Create a map with different commodities on it.
 Have an older grade present the information to a younger grade.

-Educator’s guides for grades 4-6 and 7-12, as well as an updated trivia card game are coming soon!
+Educator’s guide for grades 4-6 as well as an updated trivia card game are coming soon!

 Other related resources: